AkiraJM/ASOT/ReadMe.md

 python exp_draw_curves.py --dataset MUTAG --epochs 2000 --ml 100.0
 ```
-which output the curves of approximation errors of the MUTAG dataset (Figure 3 of our preprint).
+which output the curves of approximation errors of the MUTAG dataset (Figure 3 of our paper).

 For the time costs, they are recorded in a json file 'result.json'.
 For an example, after running the commands above, you can find the detailed records in './results/MUTAG/exp_SOT_bd350f2d483338d390409f219fbc3e10f8d6ce63/result.json', which is a python Dict data.
 In this json file, "records" -> "time" -> "time_eSOT_test", "time_SOT_train", "time_SOT_EMD_test" show the time costs of eSOT testing, model training, and EMD testing, which are all lists of sizes equal to the number of epochs.